The Autumn Budget 2024: the industry reacts

 “A Capital Gains Tax increase to 24% is discouraging but not devastating, and is perhaps more favourable than most expected.
 Anything much higher than this, would have likely caused a medium-term exodus of would-be founders and so the increase to 24% should be seen as somewhat positive.
 Nevertheless, with some territories like Dubai offering comparatively very attractive tax-regimes some will inevitably be tempted to look elsewhere especially since this change comes alongside increases in employer’s NI and tougher rules for non-doms and inheritance tax.”

 Seb Wallace, Investment Director at Triple Point Ventures, had this to say: “Capital Gains Tax rates reward business owners who habitually take significant personal and financial risk to drive growth in the UK economy.
-The Government's hike in the higher band of Capital Gains Tax to 24% without increasing Business Asset Disposal Relief is disappointing, it remains within the limits of what may be manageable for entrepreneurs.
+The Government's hike in the higher band of Capital Gains Tax to 24% without increasing Business Asset Disposal Relief is disappointing, but it remains within the limits of what may be manageable for entrepreneurs.

 “The nature of this risk is vastly different from the risk an employee takes to earn income, and it deserves to be recognised as such.
 Any move to increase capital gains tax for business owners without a material increase in Business Asset Disposal Relief risks a flight of talent out of the UK.
 It is something we are hearing many founders talking about.